EPF Board Modifies Stake in IHH Healthcare - TipRanks.com

 IHH Healthcare Bhd (IHHHF) has released an update.

-The Employees Provident Fund Board, a substantial shareholder in IHH Healthcare Bhd, has altered its stake in the company through recent transactions dated March 27, 2024.
-The transactions included the acquisition of 978,000 ordinary shares and the disposal of 825,500 shares, resulting in a direct interest totaling 973,663,500 shares, which equates to an 11.056% ownership stake.
+The Employees Provident Fund Board of Malaysia has adjusted its stake in IHH Healthcare Bhd through recent market transactions, involving the disposal of 1,059,800 ordinary shares and the acquisition of 142,600 shares.
+These changes have resulted in a direct interest now totaling 974,533,200 shares, corresponding to an 11.065% ownership in the company.
+The transactions signify active portfolio management by one of IHH Healthcare’s substantial shareholders.

 For further insights into IHHHF stock, check out TipRanks’ Stock Analysis page.